 The Cutting Catheter is a percutaneous device for scoring diseased aortic valves as a non-occlusive preparatory step for percutaneous aortic valve replacement.
 By scoring the existing diseased valve, the device will enhance placement and positioning of artificial valves, thus improve the efficacy of percutaneous aortic valve replacement.

 How does it work?

-Currently, balloon valvuloplasty is used in preparation for Percutaneous Aortic Valve Replacement (PAVR).
-However, valvuloplasty procedures block blood flow to the aorta and open the aortic valve in an uncontrolled way, because the valve will rupture at the points of less resistance.
+Currently, balloon valvuloplasty is used to prepare a Percutaneous Aortic Valve Replacement (PAVR).
+However, valvuloplasty procedures block the blood flow to the aorta and open the aortic valve in an uncontrolled way, because the valve will rupture at the points of less resistance.

-The cutting assembly is key to the Cutting Catheter’s design and function.
-It comprises of three laser-cut blades for steady scoring of calcified valves and an aortic root anchor that anchors the catheter at the aortic annulus.
+The cutting assembly is the key to the Cutting Catheter’s design and function.
+It consists of three laser-cut blades for steady scoring of calcified valves, and an aortic root anchor that anchors the catheter at the aortic annulus.

-The procedure for scoring valves with the Cutting Catheter is simple and can be repeated with minimal variation.
-The Cutting Catheter improves prosthetic valve placement and helps minimize risk of paravalvular leakage.
+Scoring valves with the Cutting Catheter is simple and can be repeated with minimal variation.
+The device is supposed to improve prosthetic valve placement and to minimize the risk of paravalvular leakage.

 Der Cutting Catheter zur Vorbereitung eines perkutanen Aortenklappenersatzes ist derzeit noch nicht für den klinischen Einsatz zugelassen.